-Children who have lactose intolerance can experience gas, bloating, diarrhea and even vomiting when they consume milk, or many dairy products that contain lactose, like cheese and ice cream.
+Children who have lactose intolerance can experience gas, bloating, diarrhea, and even vomiting when they consume milk or any dairy products that contain lactose, like cheese and ice cream.
 The symptoms of lactose intolerance are very similar to a milk allergy, but the two disorders are very different.

 With lactose intolerance you don't have an enzyme that allows you to break down the sugar lactose, and that's what causes the symptoms.
 This sugar can make you sick, but it won't damage your intestinal tract.

 With a milk allergy, your immune system attacks the protein that is in the milk.
 These attacks not only cause gastrointestinal symptoms; they can also damage the intestinal tract.
 A milk allergy can also be dangerous, and potentially fatal, because any tissues that come into contact with the milk protein can swell, including your lips, tongue, and throat.

 Children with milk allergies should avoid milk at all costs.
 Children who are lactose intolerant might be able to consume small amounts of certain milk or dairy products.
 Some dietary considerations include:

 Some people with lactose intolerance find yogurt easier to digest

 Some people with lactose intolerance find heated or cooked dairy products easier to digest

 Some people with lactose intolerance find organic dairy products easier to digest than conventional ones